upsidedownlabs/BioAmp-Filter-Designer/Readme.md

 ## Features

 - Interactive GUI for designing filters
-- Supports multiple filter types (Low-pass, High-pass, Band-pass, Band-stop)
+- Supports multiple filter types (Low-pass, High-pass, Band-pass, and Band-stop)

 - Export designed filter for integration into hardware or software projects

 ---